 - (1) Beneficial Ownership Note.
-Applicable percentages are based on 112,526,881 shares outstanding as of September 26, 2014 (which does not include treasury shares).
+Applicable percentages are based on 112,586,304 shares outstanding (which does not include 200,000 shares held as treasury stock which are not entitled to be voted) as of October 6, 2014.
 Beneficial ownership is determined under the rules of the SEC and generally includes voting or investment power with respect to securities.
 A person is deemed to be the beneficial owner of securities that can be acquired by such person within 60 days whether upon the exercise of options, warrants or conversion of notes.
 Unless otherwise indicated in the footnotes to this table, Aspen Group believes that each of the shareholders named in the table has sole voting and investment power with respect to the shares of common stock indicated as beneficially owned by them.
 This table does not include any unvested stock options except for those vesting within 60 days.
 All of the directors, officers, and Sophrosyne have agreed not to exercise their options, warrants and/or convert their notes until such time as Aspen Group increases its authorized capital. - (2) Mathews.
 Mr. Mathews is our Chairman and Chief Executive Officer.
 Includes: (i) 1,842,106 shares underlying warrants, (ii) 1,157,143 shares issuable upon the conversion of two convertible notes, (iii) 117,943 shares pledged as collateral for a receivable and (iv) 2,438,910 vested stock options. - (3) Wendolowski.
 Mr. Wendolowski is our Chief Operating Officer.
 Represents vested stock options. - (4) Gill.
 Ms. Gill is our Chief Financial Officer.
 Includes 58,333 vested stock options and 325,000 shares issuable upon exercise of warrants. - (5) D'Anton.
 Dr. D'Anton is a director.
 Includes 177,645 shares of common stock held as custodian for the benefit of Dr. D'Anton's children.
 Also includes (i) 2,215,747 shares of common stock, (ii) 263,158 shares underlying warrants and (iii) 162,857 vested stock options held directly by Dr. D'Anton.